Warning: This investigation includes graphic images some readers may find disturbing.

 These numbers are higher than those of the War Media Department and of the Iraqi High Commission for Human Rights (IHCHR), a government institution affiliated with the Iraqi parliament.
 In December 2018, IHCHR announced that the total number of bodies recovered from the city of Mosul was 4,720, including both identified and unidentified bodies.

 Khalil says the Civil Defence has completed about 98% of the work of recovering the bodies scattered all over the city, explaining that this depends mostly on calls and reports from citizens or service departments in charge of removing rubble and carrying out service projects.
-He also talks about the hardships and difficulties of recovery operations.

 “The process to retrieve dead bodies is a delicate and difficult one, given the nature of the area where the Civil Defence teams work.
 The city’s streets and alleys are narrow and destroyed, making it difficult to bring in heavy equipment necessary for the search for bodies in the rubble.
 This is not to mention the war remnants that lie with the bodies under the rubble, such as explosive belts and weapons belonging to ISIS militants.
 What makes matters worse is the lack of tools and equipment needed to retrieve bodies.
 After the liberation of Mosul, the Civil Defence did not possess any machines or equipment.”

 In the wake of the liberation of Mosul, the Body Recovery Committee was formed, headed by Duraid Hazem, an engineer.
 According to Hazem, from the end of the battle through the end of 2019, the recovered corpses numbered 5,524, of which 2,872 were unidentified and 2,652 identified.
 He confirms to us that work to retrieve bodies is still ongoing.